Dubai: A team of specialised nannies will look after infants and children of female prisoners in Dubai Central

 The children receive education inside the nursery to develop their skills and they are isolated from inmates.

-The police official said they are ready to send children to relatives or other family members even outside the UAE.
+official said they are ready to send children to relatives or other family members even outside the UAE.

 “We try to contact relatives of the children to take their custody and ready to pay for their tickets to send them to their home countries and live with his relatives as we know it is not good for a child to stay in a prison,” Brig Al Shamali added.